Islamic State says it has executed two captives from Norway and China

 Chinese Foreign Ministry spokesman Hong Lei said Beijing was "greatly shocked" by the reports, but was still seeking verification of the execution of the Chinese national.

-In a statement carried by the official Xinhua news agency, Hong said the government had been trying to secure the release of the hostage.
+In a statement on the ministry's website, Hong said the government had been trying to secure the release of the hostage.
 China's Foreign Ministry said in September that one of its citizens appeared to be in Islamic State captivity.

-The militant group had previously identified the Chinese man as Fan Jinghui and said he was a 50-year-old freelance consultant from Beijing.
+The militant group had previously identified the Chinese man as Fan Jinghui and said he was a 50-year-old freelance consultant from Beijing, but the Chinese government has not confirmed his identity.

+The state-run Beijing News said Fan was probably a former advertising executive who lived in a western suburb of Beijing, but that his company shut down in 2003.

+It is not clear why he had gone to the Middle East.

 Solberg said in September that Norway did not intend to pay a ransom for Grimsgaard-Ofstad's release.
 She had said the man was in his 40s and had been held by several groups since he was first captured.